 You may have read somewhere that spiders are attracted to warm places?
-And you might have thought that it was true?
+And you might have thought it was true?

 However, there are arachnids that can live through frigid temperatures and even survive through the winter.
 Which raises the question: Do spiders like it cold or hot?